zhill/enterprise-docs/content/docs/installation/feeds/_index.md

 ```

 It is also possible to set the token with the following environment variable: `ANCHORE_ENTERPRISE_FEEDS_GITHUB_DRIVER_TOKEN`.
 Note that this is only valid when using the _config.yaml_ provided in the image due to that file referencing them explicitly as replacement values.

+#### MSRC Driver

+MSRC driver requires access to Microsoft Security Update API for raw source data.
+Access to this API is gated by an API key.
+To request an API key head over to https://portal.msrc.microsoft.com/en-us/developer and create an account.

+NOTE: The service may currently require @outlook.com, @live.com or @microsoft.com email address for generating an API key.
+If you do not have one of these email addresses, you can create a personal outlook account to access this service

+Once an API key is available, the feed driver must be enabled and configured to use it

+- For quickstart and deployments using docker-compose.yaml: Find the `feeds` service definition and uncomment or add the following environment variables

+    ```YAML
+    services:
+      ...
+      feeds:
+      ...
+        environment:
+        ...
+        - ANCHORE_ENTERPRISE_FEEDS_MSRC_DRIVER_ENABLED=true
+        - ANCHORE_ENTERPRISE_FEEDS_MSRC_DRIVER_API_KEY=<api-key>
+    ```

+- For deployments using config.yaml: Find the `feeds` configuration section and update the f

+    ```YAML
+    services:
+      ...
+      feeds:
+      ...
+        drivers:
+          msrc:
+            enabled: true
+            api_key: <api-key>
+    ```

 ### Configuring Anchore Engine to use Anchore Enterprise Feeds